NotDari/Coretech-Operation-Wire-Storm/README.md

 with a dedicated logging thread
 - Instead of having the user manually set the thread count, have a dynamic thread pool
+- It is assumed that there are no nefarious clients, but in a real world scenario, you would have to account for them

 ### Limitations